-Cold weather, in particular, negatively impacts your heart by increasing blood pressure and heart rate in order to keep your body warm.
-Furthermore, cold weather causes changes to your blood which can increase the risk of blood clots.
+In particular, cold weather negatively impacts your heart by increasing blood pressure and heart rate to keep your body warm.
+Furthermore, cold weather causes changes to your blood, which can increase the risk of blood clots.
 Furthermore, the elderly are at an even higher risk for all these complications and have a higher risk of experiencing hypothermia as well.

+A previous study suggests heart disease risk highest in winter.
 Previous research has found that cardiovascular risk factors are highest in the winter months and lowest in the summer.
 Lead researcher, Dr. Pedro Marques-Vidal, said, “Deaths from cardiovascular disease are higher in winter and lower in summer.
-We decided to conduct a large scale study to see whether cardiovascular risk factors have a seasonal pattern which could explain the seasonality in deaths.”
+We decided to conduct a large-scale study to see whether cardiovascular risk factors have a seasonal pattern which could explain the seasonality in deaths.”

 Dr Marques-Vidal said, “Although this difference is almost irrelevant for an individual, it is considerable for a whole population because the whole blood pressure distribution is shifted to higher values, increasing cardiovascular risk.
 Indeed, the impact of season on blood pressure levels might have as great an impact on cardiovascular risk as genetic markers for blood pressure.
 We are currently conducting a study involving 50 million deaths in 18 countries to discover whether seasonality of risk factors affects the risk of dying from myocardial infarction or stroke.

 “We observed a seasonal variation in waist circumference, but BMI did not change throughout the year.
 We have no clear explanation for this finding.
 Total cholesterol may increase during the winter because of changes in eating habits.
 There was no seasonal variation in glucose, probably because several cohorts did not collect blood samples in the fasting state.
 We have begun a study on seasonality of food intake which may help explain these findings.”